Jake Ryan (American football): College career

 Ryan redshirted his freshman year for the 2010 Michigan Wolverines football team.
 As a redshirt freshman, he started in the September 3 opener for the 2011 team against Western Michigan as a result of a back injury to Cam Gordon.
 In the game, Ryan deflected a pass that was intercepted and returned for a touchdown.
 He went on to start 11 games and play in all 13.
-On September 24, 2011 against new head coach Brady Hoke's former team, San Diego State, Ryan had two fumble recoveries.
+On September 24, 2011, against new head coach Brady Hoke's former team, San Diego State, Ryan had two fumble recoveries.
 His first career quarterback sack came on October 1 in the Little Brown Jug rivalry game against Minnesota.
 It was his only sack that year until the final game of the season.
 In the January 3, 2012 Sugar Bowl 23–20 overtime victory against Virginia Tech, Ryan had 4 tackles for a loss, including one sack and one 22-yard loss by David Wilson.
 During the game, he had his season-high 7 tackles (6 solo).
-For the season, he earned 2011 Big Ten All-Freshman team recognition from both ESPN.com and BTN.com as well as 2011 Rivals.com 2nd team All-Freshman and College Football News All-Freshman honorable mention honors.
+For the season, he earned 2011 Big Ten Conference All-Freshman team recognition from both ESPN.com and BTN.com as well as 2011 Rivals.com 2nd team All-Freshman and College Football News All-Freshman honorable mention honors.
 Ryan finished among the conference leaders in tackles for a loss/game (.85, t-15th).

 Prior to the second game of the 2012 season against Air Force, Ryan's number was changed from 90 to 47 following a ceremony for Bennie Oosterbaan in which his retired number was placed back into circulation as a Michigan Football Legend jersey.
 On October 13, Ryan was selected as Big Ten Defensive player of the week when he posted a career-high 11 tackles (3.5 for a loss and 1.5 sacks).
 Ryan was named an All-Big Ten second-team selection by the media and an honorable mention selection by the coaches.